-The National Park Service's Management Policies 2006 categorizes cultural resources as archeological resources, cultural landscapes, ethnographic resources, prehistoric/historic structures, and museum collections.
-Archeological resources, cultural landscapes, ethnographic resources, and museum collections have not been analyzed in detail in this document because they would not be affected under any alternative; these categories are described in the "Impact Topics Dismissed" section later in this chapter.
+NPS Management Policies 2006 categorizes cultural resources as archeological resources, cultural landscapes, ethnographic resources, prehistoric/historic structures, and museum collections.
+Archeological resources, cultural landscapes, ethnographic resources, and museum collections have not been analyzed in detail in this document because they would not be affected under any alternative.
+These categories are described in the "Impact Topics Dismissed" section later in this chapter.